Lightning-AI/models/README.md

-# Lightning Models
+# Effortless Model Management for Your Models ⚡

-**Effortless model management for PyTorch Lightning.**
+**Effortless management for your ML models.**

 Simple.
 Flexible.
 Scalable.

-**Lightning Models** provides a streamlined toolkit for saving, loading, and managing your PyTorch Lightning model checkpoints.
-It’s designed to simplify the model lifecycle—from training and inference to sharing and deployment—with built‐in support for cloud storage integration.
+**Lightning Models** is a streamlined toolkit for effortlessly saving, loading, and managing your model checkpoints.
+Designed to simplify the entire model lifecycle—from training and inference to sharing, deployment, and cloud integration—Lightning Models supports any framework that produces model checkpoints, including but not limited to PyTorch Lightning.

-✅ **Seamless Model Saving & Loading**
+✅ Seamless Model Saving & Loading
-✅ **Robust Checkpoint Management**
+✅ Robust Checkpoint Management
-✅ **Cloud Integration Out of the Box**
+✅ Cloud Integration Out of the Box
-✅ **Optimized for PyTorch Lightning**
+✅ Versatile Across Frameworks

-## Quick Start
+# Quick start

-Install Lightning Models via `pip`:
+Install Lightning Models via pip (more installation options below):

 ```bash
 pip install -U litmodels